Docker Desktop for Windows user manual

 For more information about using the Kubernetes integration with Docker Desktop, see Deploy on Kubernetes.

 The Software Updates section notifies you of any updates available to Docker Desktop.
-You can choose to download the update right away, or click the Release Notes option to learn what’s included in the updated version.
+When there’s a new update, you can choose to download the update right away, or click the Release Notes option to learn what’s included in the updated version.

-If you are on a Docker Team or a Business subscription, you can turn off the check for updates by clearing the Automatically Check for Updates checkbox in the General settings.
-This will also disable the notification badge that appears on the Docker Dashboard.
+Turn off the check for updates by clearing the Automatically Check for Updates check box.
+This disables notifications in the Docker menu and also the notification badge that appears on the Docker Dashboard.
+To check for updates manually, select the Check for updates option in the Docker menu.

 The Restart Docker Desktop and Reset to factory defaults options are now available on the Troubleshoot menu.
 For information, see Logs and Troubleshooting.